-System eligibility: Category 6 Custom Hot Water Heating Applications, Category 7 GSHP Desuperheater, and Category 8 Dedicated DHW WWHP
+Ground source Desuperheaters and dedicated DHW water to water heat pumps may be eligible for Category 6 Custom Hot Water Heating Applications, Category 7 GSHP Desuperheater, and Category 8 Dedicated DHW WWHP.

 Any desuperheater that is installed on a GSHP system shall be eligible for an incentive under Category 7 GSHP Desuperheater.